hamunki/KNOWLEDGEBAY/README.md

-# KNOWLEDGEBAY
+### KNOWLEDGEBAY
-Stuf I have learned about on the internet and for books.
+Stuff I have learned from the internet and books about the following:
+* Linux
+* Git
+* Blender
+* Spreadsheets

+Probably some other things too.